datameshgroup/fusion/docs/api-reference/data-model.md

 * The fields marked as mandatory are still mandatory
 * Each `ItemAmount` is a positive amount which reflects the amount being refunded
 * The `Quantity` reflects the number of the sale item being refunded

+### Sale Item Tags

+String array with descriptive tags for the product.

 ### SaleChannel